pranaynalimela/pranaynalimela.github.io/README.md

 - **Technologies Used:** HTML, CSS, JavaScript, GitHub Pages

 ### 🛠️ [Open Source Contributions](#)
+-I thrive at the intersection of databases and cloud automation i enjoy turning complex requirements into simple, scalable solutions.
 - Regular contributor to [Open Source Project Name](#).
 - Focused on improving performance, fixing bugs, and adding new features.